 - Supports both manual and automatic temperature control in the boil kettle to allow for advanced brewing processes such as hop stands where hops are steeped at specific temperatures for extended duration (not available on dial-type boil controls).
 This process is used by new popular New England IPA style beers including our own Electric Hop Candy.

 - Control of two pumps (one for water, one for wort).

-- Volt and amp meters to monitor power usage.
+- Volt and amp meters for diagnostics and monitoring power usage.

 - LED pilot lights that last 30,000 hours, no bulbs to replace.